-- Pour in canned tomatoes, tomato sauce and chicken stock then add seasonings.
-Cook until bubbling and reduce heat to medium low.
-3. Cover and cook for 15-30 minutes, stirring occasionally.
+- Pour in the canned tomatoes, tomato sauce and chicken stock then add the seasonings.
+Cook until bubbling and reduce heat to medium-low.
+Cover and cook for 30 minutes, stirring occasionally.
 (The longer you cook it, the more time the flavors have to develop.)

-- Uncover and taste; seasoning accordingly then fold in pasta.
-Cover once more and cook for an additional 5-7 minutes or until everything is heated through.
+- Uncover and taste; seasoning accordingly, then fold in the pasta.
+Cover once more and cook for an additional 5 minutes or until everything is heated through.

 Looking for a side dish?
 Try one of these recipes!